 Best Food Facts reader "Carlos" contacted us directly through the website and asked: "How, exactly, does the FDA review and approve a new GM crop/food?"

-Dr. Denneal Jamison-McClung, Associate Director of the Biotechnology Program and Lecturer in Plant Biology at the University of California, Davis, responded: "Regulatory oversight of agricultural biotechnology is shared by the USDA, FDA and EPA.
+Dr. Denneal Jamison-McClung, Associate Director of the Biotechnology Program, University of California, Davis, responded: "Regulatory oversight of agricultural biotechnology is shared by the USDA, FDA and EPA.
 The FDA’s primary role is to ensure that biotech crops are safe to eat and chemically/nutritionally equivalent to the parental crop variety.

 "These three federal agencies follow the 1986 Coordinated Framework for Regulation of Biotechnology (US Federal Register, June 26, 1986, 51 FR 23302).
 The Framework includes a number of laws and regulations, including the Federal Food, Drug and Cosmetic Act (FFDCA), which applies most directly to the FDA’s role in regulating biotech crops (http://usbiotechreg.epa.gov/usbiotechreg/lawsregsguidance.html)